Estimated reading time: 13 minutes 20 seconds. In a Hurry? Download this guide to read later

-The number of contractors in the UK has been rising steadily in recent years with research showing that contractor-owned businesses now contribute nearly £109 billion to the UK economy.
-With growing skills shortages stunting growth in sectors like IT and finance and with major doubts surrounding the resilience of the UK economy since Brexit, companies are now looking towards a more flexible workforce to plug gaps and lead recovery.
+The number of contractors in the UK has been rising steadily in recent years, with research showing that the self-employed, including contractors, now contribute around £275 billion to the UK economy.
+With growing skills shortages stunting growth in sectors like IT and finance, and with major doubts surrounding the resilience of the UK economy since Brexit and the Covid-19 pandemic, companies are now looking towards a more flexible workforce to plug gaps and lead recovery.

-This increased demand for contracting positions is beginning to turn heads and more and more professionals are now looking to contract work as a more rewarding alternative to permanent employment.
-Whether it's the financial benefits or the increased flexibility and autonomy, switching codes and becoming a contractor has obvious benefits.
+This growing demand for contracting positions is beginning to turn heads, with an increasing number of professionals now looking to contract work as a more rewarding alternative to permanent employment.
+Whether it’s the financial benefits or the increased flexibility and independence, switching codes and becoming a contractor has obvious benefits.
 However, leaving the comfort and security of a permanent job may seem daunting and many aspiring contractors worry about the complexities and risks which come with being your own boss.

 So if you’re thinking about taking the plunge and becoming a contractor, remember that the decision should not be made in haste.
 Read our guide to find out what you need to consider before leaving behind your permanent job.